jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 user = User.model_validate(UserDto(1, 'jizhang', datetime.now()), from_attributes=True)
 ```

-`UserDTO` can also be a Python dataclass.
+`UserDto` can also be a Python dataclass.
 You may notice the `from_attributes` parameter, which means field values are extracted from object's attributes, instead of dictionary key value pairs.
 If the model is always created from objects, we can add this configuration to the model:

 ```python
 class User(BaseModel):